-We will again be offering an egg share for the 2020 season.
+We will again be offering an egg share for the 2021 season.
 In 2017 Farmer John built a “chicken tractor”- a mobile chicken coop used for raising birds on pasture.
 He acquired a flock of laying hens; Rhode Island Red crosses.
-The birds are outside all day, where they feed on the grass and other plants and insects as well as the vegetable wastes which the farm generates.
+The birds are outside all day (you can see them grazing on plenty of land when you go and visit the farm), where they feed on the grass and other plants and insects as well as the vegetable wastes which the farm generates.
 The birds spend the night on roosts inside the chicken tractor protected from predators.
 Their foraging diet is supplemented with milled grain (corn and soy) that is locally sourced and non GMO.

 The cost of the egg share is $5/dozen/week.
 We will begin deliveries the week of June 7th, the first week of the vegetable share delivery.
 To be fair, there will be a limit of 2 dozen/week per member.
 In September there will be an opportunity to increase your egg order.
 1 dozen/week = $120 2 dozen/ week=$240

 Membership Information and Cost: